 Linda graduated from the University of California, Davis in June 2013 with a double major in Psychology and Sociology and quickly found herself in the Applied Behavior Analysis field soon after graduation.
 Linda has been a dedicated Behavior Therapist for 4 years and enjoyed working 1:1 with various clients and families.
 Linda received her Master of Education in Applied Behavior Analysis with Arizona State University in August 2018 and obtain her BCBA credential in February 2019

 Linda has experience working with children, ages 2-16 years old, in various settings such as home, school, and community.
-Currently, as a Behavior Analyst, Linda enjoys creating individualized programs for her clients, supporting behavior technicians’ growth and collaborating with parents and service providers.
+Currently, as the Clinical Director of Contra Costa, Linda enjoys leading the team to ensure the highest quality of care for our clients, supporting behavior technicians’ growth, and collaborating with parents and service providers.

 Betsy describes herself as an observer, who has always had an innate curiosity about how others view the world.
 While during her undergraduate studies, she received a Bachelor of Science in Consumer Science and Merchandising, she chose a career change and entered into the field of behavior analysis in 2013.
 Betsy first started as a direct therapist and then quickly advanced to an Assistant Clinical Supervisor, Clinical Supervisor and is now a BCBA.
 She received her BCBA through Arizona State University.
 She looks forward to deepening her skills in working with children and their families.
 Betsy works with some of our Spanish speaking families and loves early intervention work as well as working with older children using social skills programming.

 BCBA certificate no. 1-19-36045